Robert Marlow

 Robert Marlow (born Robert Allen, 21 October 1961 – 22 September 2022) was an English synth-pop singer, songwriter and musician.

 Biography

 Robert Marlow grew up in Basildon with future Depeche Mode members Vince Clarke, Martin Gore and Andy Fletcher (who died the same year as Marlow, and at the same age).
 He was also tied to Alison Moyet, with whom he had played in a band, the Vandals.
-He knew Fletcher and Clarke from the Basildon chapter of the Boys' Brigade.
-He and Clarke would occasionally get together to play music.
-Clarke on guitar, and Marlow on the church's piano.
+Marlow knew Fletcher and Clarke from the Basildon chapter of the Boys' Brigade.
+He and Clarke would occasionally get together to play music; Clarke on guitar, and Marlow on the church's piano.
 Like Clarke, he played in many local bands, and ended up playing in a band, with Clarke, called the Plan, and later French Look, with Gore and Paul Redmond.

+Marlow recalled how he and his friends came to be inspired by Britain's emerging synth-pop movement: "There were all these strange new sounds that you'd never heard before, but used with a pop sensibility.
+When we started listening to Fad Gadget, OMD and John Foxx, it was brilliant, ground-breaking and really exciting.
+They were almost writing the soundtrack to our lives in a new town."

 After the release of "Calling All Destroyers", Marlow shifted between acting and bands.

 Career

 "The Face of Dorian Gray" (1981–1985)

 Marlow recorded the studio album The Peter Pan Effect with his best friend Vince Clarke during 1982–1984.
 The project came around when Marlow was in a band called Film Noir, with future keyboardist and guitarist for the Cure, Perry Bamonte.
 The band supported Depeche Mode on one tour date in Basildon.

 Sometime after Clarke left Depeche Mode, Marlow approached Clarke and persuaded him into some studio time at Blackwing Studios with him and Eric Radcliffe.
 He was offered one day, and decided to record "The Face of Dorian Gray", which then led to more studio time.
 Clarke suggested that he try to get record company interest.
 He ended up getting interest from RCA Records, but it was later decided to release the single on Clarke's own label, Reset Records.
 The single, however, did not get much radio airplay, peaking at number 93 on the UK Singles Chart.
 Marlow released three more singles—"I Just Want to Dance", "Claudette" and "Calling All Destroyers".
 The singles suffered the same fate as "The Face of Dorian Gray", and the album was later shelved due to the lack of chart success.